malmanigit/muSim/docs/source/movement_feasibility.rst

    ``python main --config configs/configs.txt --visualize True --mode test``

-   This will visualize the target trajectories using a randomly initialized uSim controller network.
+   This will visualize the target trajectories using a randomly initialized muSim controller network.
 Make sure target trajectories look as desired.
-Otherwise, change the kinematics preprocessing parameters (e.g. trajectory_scaling, center) in the ``./configs/configs.txt`` file.
+Otherwise, change the kinematic preprocessing parameters (e.g. trajectory_scaling, center) in the :doc:`task_information` file.

 4. **Visualize the musculoskeletal model trajectory and save the corresponding sensory feedback:**